Hirlam/SystemWW/README.md

 In a comment to the commit that contains the code that he/she want to run on one of our HPCs.

 Note the [self hosted runners](https://github.com/Hirlam/Harmonie/settings/actions/add-new-runner) require GLIBC 2.14 so at ECMWF we have to wait until after the move to bologna.
-Perhaps someone with access TEMS can give it a try
+Perhaps someone with access TEMS can give it a try.

+`@epygram plot ....` to create a plot in the comments

+`@harp scorecards .....`

+`@obsmon ... `

 </p></details>